Pumpkinhead II: Blood Wings: Cast

+Production

+Lance Henriksen had been asked by the producers to return, but he declined after reading the script and finding it "terrible".
+Tony Randel had initially been slated to direct, but after delays had to step down due to commitments to another film.
+Jeff Burr had been offered the position of director earlier but turned it down due to commitments to Puppet Master 4, but after Randel left Burr was available and accepted.
+Burr stated that he wasn't a fan of the first Pumpkinhead but said that he really liked the titular monster and the surrounding atmosphere which enticed him to work on the project.
+The film was produced concurrently with tie-in video game Bloodwings: Pumpkinhead's Revenge per the desires of producer Jed Weintraub with the sets, actors, and props shared between the two productions.
+Burr said shooting for both the film and video game were hectic due to the tight production schedule and budget, but ultimately felt the cast and crew pulled it off.

 Release

 The film was released direct-to-video on October 19, 1994.

 The film was first released on DVD by Lionsgate in 2005.
 A Blu-ray release by Scream Factory (a sub-label of Shout!
 Factory), under license from current rights holder MGM, was released on October 28, 2014.

 Reception

 Scott Weinberg of DVD Talk rated it 3/5 stars and wrote that the sequel "holds up pretty darn well".
 David Johnson of DVD Verdict called it a "fairly entertaining" sequel that doesn't take itself seriously.

 Legacy

 Video game

-A video game adaptation, Bloodwings: Pumpkinhead's Revenge, was released for DOS in 1995.
-The game sold poorly at the time of its release and received little attention.
+A video game adaptation, Bloodwings: Pumpkinhead's Revenge, was released for MS-DOS in 1995.
+The game sold poorly and received little attention.

 Sequel

 The film was followed by two sequels, Pumpkinhead: Ashes to Ashes and Pumpkinhead: Blood Feud.
 Both made-for-TV films do not reference the events of Blood Wings.